-We've tested over 40 vacuum cleaners, and below are our recommendations for the best vacuums for multiple surfaces to buy.
-These picks are selected not only based on their performance across a variety of surfaces but also on their design and price.
+We've tested over 60 vacuum cleaners, and below are our recommendations for the best vacuums for multiple surfaces to buy.
+These picks are selected not only based on their performance across a variety of surfaces but also their design and price.
 For more buying recommendations, take a look at our list of the best hardwood vacuums, the best vacuums for high-pile carpet, and the best vacuums for carpet.

 The best vacuum for multiple surfaces with a corded design that we've tested is the Miele Complete C3 Alize PowerLine.
-This canister vacuum delivers outstanding performance on bare floors and does a great job on both low and high-pile carpet.
+This canister model delivers outstanding performance on bare floors and does a great job on both low and high-pile carpet.
 It clears everything from pet hair to coarse debris, such as sand and cereal, without issue.
 It even manages to clear finer material like baking soda spills on carpeted surfaces with relatively few passes.

 This appliance is amazingly well-built, with a high-grade plastic body, aluminum wand, and dense rubber-like wheels that roll very smoothly on most kinds of surfaces.
 Thanks to a bright LED light in the head, you shouldn't have too much trouble seeing what you're cleaning, even in darker areas.
 Another helpful addition is the seven-level power control feature for adjusting suction power to the surface you're cleaning.
 It's also exceptionally easy to maintain, with the few parts that need to be serviced or replaced over time being quite simple to access.
 The included HEPA filter traps allergens as you clean, which is great for owners of heavily-shedding pets.

 However, since it has a dirtbag and uses disposable filters, recurring costs can add up over time.
 Its power cord is also a little short, which might require you to switch outlets when cleaning an especially large room or tall staircase.
-Small issues aside, its remarkably versatile cleaning performance makes it not only one of the best multi-surface vacuums we've tested, but also places it among the best vacuums we've tested.
+Small issues aside, its remarkably versatile cleaning performance makes it not only one of the best multi-surface vacuums we've tested but also places it among the best vacuums we've tested.

 If you aren't a fan of canister vacuums and prefer the ergonomics of an upright design, take a look at the Miele Dynamic U1 PowerLine.
 This bulky, eye-catching machine isn't as maneuverable as the Miele Complete C3 Alize PowerLine, but it's similarly well-built and exceptionally easy to maintain.
-It does a very good job of cleaning various kinds of debris on a wide range of surfaces, which is helped by its automatic surface type adjustment feature, though it doesn't perform quite as well as the C3 on bare floors.
+It does a very good job of cleaning various kinds of debris on a wide range of surfaces, which is helped by its automatic surface type adjustment feature, though it doesn't perform quite as well on bare floors.
 It has a very long power cord, so you shouldn't have to worry about switching outlets, even in a big room.
 It doesn't have a HEPA filter, though it does come with a turbo brush and upholstery tool to help clear messes on couches and chairs.

 Get the Complete C3 if you want better all-around cleaning performance and a HEPA filter, but consider the Dynamic U1 if you want a vacuum better-suited for cleaning larger spaces and don't mind a bulkier machine.

 Our recommendations are based on what we think are currently the best vacuums for multiple surfaces.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+We don't just base our results on overall performance but also factors like availability, price, and reader feedback.